This article was originally published on thecustomer.net.

 One of the other problems that seems to be a near-universal hurdle for CX practitioners is that, in many cases, it still lives inside the organization as a marketing initiative and not an operational one.
 One leading practitioner I spoke with even went so far as to say that if your CX initiative doesn’t have the real, express support of the CEO then you should hang it up and not waste your money because it will never get beyond the first silo wall.
 Ouch.

 On the other hand, there are plenty of CX practitioners who are experiencing broad successes from deep within the operational trenches.
 We spoke with two of them recently to get their views on – and predictions for – CX success this coming year.
-Carthey Van Dyke is VP of Customer Success at Gryphon.ai, and her counterpart, Michele Tilton, VP of Marketing at Gryphon.ai.
+Carthey Van Dyke is VP of Customer Success at gryphon.ai, and her counterpart, Michele Tilton, VP of Marketing at gryphon.ai.

 Talk to us about what you as see as the bigger factors that CX practitioners will have to deal with?
 What does the CX practitioner’s customer journey look like this year?